Education

 MADISON, Wis.
 (AP) — Wisconsin voters saw a record number of school referenda on their ballots in 2024 and approved a record number of the funding requests, according to a report released on Nov.
 14.

 The Wisconsin Policy Forum study found that school districts asked voters to sign off on a record 241 referenda, eclipsing the old record of 240 set in 1998.
 The referenda sought a total of $5.9 billion, a new record ask.
-The old records was $3.3 billion set in 2022.
+The old record was $3.3 billion set in 2022.

 Voters approved 169 referenda, breaking the old record of 140 set in 2018.
 They authorized a record total of $4.4 billion in new funding for school districts, including $3.3 billion in debt.
 The old record, unadjusted for inflation, was $2.7 billion set in 2020.